 A couple of years ago the programme of Mechanical Engineering became fully English in order to attract more international students.
 However, currently the majority of the involved members of Newton are still Dutch students.
 The international students do not always feel at home yet and their involvement can be improved on.
 Furthermore, they are not always aware that Newton is for more than just study related matters.
 First years’ students should also be involved as much as possible, as involving new members is most effective during a student’s first year.
 In order to make Newton home to a more diverse group of Mechanical Engineering students, the board will focus on involving more international students and first years’ students by hosting activities within their interest fields and improving the promotion within these groups.

 II.
-Create a foundation for a future sister association at the VU
+Lay the foundation for a future sister association at the VU

 This year, the VU of Amsterdam started a programme for Mechanical Engineering.
 Once every two weeks, the students of this programme come to Enschede to study for two days.
 Currently, these students are members of Newton and of Mens, a study-association for ‘Medische Natuurwetenschappen’ (Medical Science) in Amsterdam.
 However, they are not being actively involved in these associations.
 It would be better for VU students to eventually have their own independent association where they can socialize, get educational help and have a place to relax.
 Newton will encourage and assist in creating the beginnings of a sister association at the VU, by creating a more diverse scala of committees in consultation with Mens and the VU-students.
 Furthermore, possibilities will be explored for future expansion into a sister association.